 Scholarly Commons Citation

 Diamond, Michael R., "Affordable Housing and the Conflict of Competing Goods: A Policy Dilemma" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 263.
+263.